 Step 5: Once you have completed the Program Area Hours and Leveraged Funds sections, click on the Preview section.
 Review your submission and click on the 'Save Estimates' button when you are ready to submit.

 When you are ready to submit your district's actual totals, follow the same process as outlined in the steps above, and click on the 'Submit Actuals' button.
+Actuals are due by December 1.

 Step 6: Consortium Lead Certification